Are you really that blessed?

 “You just don’t know how blessed you are.”

-I often hear this statement being spoken by some Kiwis who were sharing or reporting about their missionary work in India, Southeast Asia or any other Third World country.
+I often hear this statement from some persons sharing or reporting about their missionary work in India, Southeast Asia or any other Third World country.

-Well, I cannot blame some missionaries if they utter such statement as I understand where they are coming from and where they had been.
+I cannot blame some missionaries if they utter such a statement as I understand where they are coming from and where they had been.

-Also, anyone who realises that he or she is living in a far better situation than the country or community he or she is ministering can speak the statement.
+Also, anyone who realises that they are living in a far better situation than the country or community they are ministering to may say the same.

-Yes, a Filipino, Indian, Thai, Sri Lankan, Nepalese or any other people from other countries who are now living here in New Zealand could not avoid saying, “You just don’t know how blessed you are.”
+Yes, a Filipino, Indian, Thai, Sri Lankan, Nepalese, or other people from other countries living here in New Zealand could not avoid saying, “You just don’t know how blessed you are.”

-Maybe comparing the lifestyle and opportunities that New Zealand offers to one’s native country could be the reason why some would say that the people in New Zealand are blessed indeed.
+Maybe comparing the lifestyle and opportunities that New Zealand offers to one’s native country could be why some would say that the people in New Zealand are blessed indeed.

 Two implications of the “You just don’t know how blessed you are” perspective

-However, if one’s perspective is limited to the statement “You just don’t know how blessed you are,” then I can see two possible implications on one’s ministry or to his or her ability to minister.
+However, if one’s perspective is limited to the statement “You just don’t know how blessed you are,” I can see two possible implications on one’s ministry or their ability to minister.

-First, one’s ability to see the beautiful manifestation of the Sovereign Almighty Omnipresent God in a particular place is hindered and limited.
+First, one’s ability to see the wonderful manifestation of the Sovereign Almighty Omnipresent God in a particular place is hindered and limited.

 You will fail to see and appreciate what the Sovereign Almighty Omnipresent God has established in what you consider as a “not-so-blessed” place.

-Know that He has been there before you were born, before you know there is such a place, or even before you thought of becoming a missionary, pastor, or ministry leader.
+Please be reminded that He has been there before you were born, before you knew such a place exists or thought of becoming a missionary or pastor to that particular country or area.

-Undoubtedly, the Lord God has done high and mighty things for His people regardless of geographical location.
+Indeed, the Lord God has done great and mighty things for His people regardless of geographical location.

-So, instead of presuming that you are the missionary or pastor extraordinaire, the expert, you must in all humility assume that you are ignorant of anything about what you perceive as the “not-so-blessed” place.
+So, instead of presuming that you are the missionary extraordinaire, the expert, you must in all humility assume that you are ignorant of anything about what you perceive as the “not-so-blessed” place.

-Then you must ask the Lord God for wisdom and guidance to point you to what He has done for and to your place of mission, in many, many ways and way, way ahead of you.
+Then you must ask the Lord God for wisdom and guidance to point you to what He has done for and to your place of mission, in many ways and ways, way ahead of you.

 Second, it affects your perception and attitude towards the people who came from what you thought was a “not-so-blessed” place.